KristianWedberg/actionetl-dataflow-link-throughput/README.md

    dotnet run --configuration Release
    ```

+It takes about a minute to run with 4 cores, and will run at 100% CPU utilization during
+that time.
 Why not report your results in the blog comments?

 > NOTE: We create thousands of workers, so logging of `Info` messages has been disabled
 > to focus on the benchmark results.
 You can change to default logging by changing